bosch-aisecurity-aishield/watchtower/README.md

 - For UI-Docker Mode - all three reports will be available inside the watchtower reports folder.
 Users may refer to the success message on the UI to get the path of the reports location

 01. Summary Report - In summary report will provide information on number of model files and notebook files detected, Number of vulnerabilities detected and Count of those vulnerabilities mapped to Critical, High, Medium and low.
-Sample snippit of Summary Report:
+Sample snippet of Summary Report:

 ```json
 {